 This article is not “How to Avoid Getting a Divorce.”
-I’m not a relationship expert and I’d never be so bold as to say I know how to save a marriage.
+I’m not a relationship expert and I’d never been so bold as to say I know how to save a marriage.
 Rather, this post is for you if divorce is in the cards and you want to do everything possible to keep the cost and conflict in check.
-In other words, you don’t want to pay (on average) $27,000 to hire a divorce lawyer or air all of your dirty laundry in open (and sometimes online) court.
-Even if you didn’t want to break up or your STBX* is a nightmare and the picture-perfect “conscious uncoupling” is not going to happen — there are still so many things you can do to have a productive divorce and a ton of things you should avoid to prevent an all-out war.
+In other words, you don’t want to pay (on average) $27,000 to hire a divorce lawyer or air all of your dirty laundry in an open (and sometimes online) court.
+Even if you didn’t want to break up or your STBX* is a nightmare and the picture-perfect “conscious uncoupling” is not going to happen — there are still so many things you can do to have a productive divorce and a ton of things you should avoid preventing all-out war.

 Some of this is common sense advice but hey, who’s using their common sense right now?
 With divorce, Coronavirus, fires, hurricanes, remote learning — sometimes we all need a good reminder of how to keep on keeping on.

 *STBX = soon-to-be-ex (spouse)

 - If you are the initiator, be mindful of how you break the news to your ex of the divorce.
 You might be angry.
 And that’s ok.
 But your ex is still a human being who has feelings and EGO.
 Swallowing your pride and being kind is one step in the right direction.